-Greg has served as an MP since 2005 and is currently serving as Minister of State for Energy and Clean Growth and Climate Change.
+Greg has served as an MP since 2005 and is currently serving as Minister of State for Business and Trade.

 Greg was born in 1965 to British parents in New York, and he lived in the USA until he was seven years old.
 After moving back to the UK, Greg attended state schools in England, but his family was constantly on the move owing to the closure of grammar schools under the Labour Government (1974 - 1979).

 After leaving Dr Challoner’s Grammar School in 1984, Greg set a trend by taking a “gap year”, during which he worked as an attendant at a swimming pool in what was then West Berlin.
 It was during this first spell in Berlin that Greg developed his strong interest in the plight of the captive nations of Eastern Europe, and travelled through East Germany, Poland, Czechoslovakia and Romania on a number of occasions.
 Thereafter, Greg went up to Cambridge University to read Modern History.